elonguepee/devOpsCheatSheets/jenkins/jenkins-cheatsheet.md

 ### Job/project scope
 Includes all items that are part of the job/project.
 In some cases global libraries will be available to all jobs.

+### Build
+A build is the result of a single execution of a project.

+### Build step
+A single task with a project

+### Build Trigger
+A criteria for starting a new pipeline to run

+### Artifacts
+Immutable files that are generated during a build or a pipeline run.
+Archived on the Jenkins master for later retrieval.
+Maintained in a repository.

+### Repositories
+Hold items that need to be retrieved.

+### Build Tools
+The software that actually performs the build portion of the pipeline

+### Build Configuration steps
+Configuration depends on the tool, but general steps are:
+1. Start Jenkins and install required plugins
+2. Perform Global Configuration steps - Telling Jenkins what the build tool is and how you interact with it
+3. Create a Job/project that uses the tool
+4. Update tools configuration file